grpc/proposal/A74-xds-config-tears.md

 the cluster is removed from the xds_cluster_manager LB policy config.

-Note that in the XdsConfig, the cluster map will contain an entry for every cluster that is either referenced in the route configuration or for which a dynamic subscription was registered.
-If a cluster is present only underneath an aggregate cluster, it will be present in the list for that aggregate cluster, but it will not have its own top-level entry.
+Note that in the XdsConfig, the cluster map will contain an entry for every cluster that is either referenced in the route configuration, referenced in an aggregate cluster, or for which a dynamic subscription was registered.

 ### Changes in cds LB policy